 It can be hard to choose the one that suits your needs.
 That’s why we created the ranked roundup of the best Mac uninstallers below:

-CleanMyMac X tops our list of app uninstallers for Mac.
+CleanMyMac tops our list of app uninstallers for Mac.
 This powerful all-in-one utility has a variety of features designed to help get the most out of your computer, including malware protection and speed optimization.
+The app’s Uninstaller tool that comes with the Applications feature can compete with single-function uninstaller apps.
+You can get started with a free CleanMyMac trial and check it out.

-When you first open CleanMyMac X and go to Uninstaller in the sidebar, you will be pleased to find out that it lists all of the apps you have installed on your Mac.
-It makes the task of uninstalling apps significantly easier since you do not have to browse your Applications folder.
-You can also arrange lists by the last time you used an app, sort apps by vendors like Adobe, or focus on specific categories, like apps from the App Store.
+When you first open CleanMyMac and go to Uninstaller after a quick scan with the Applications feature, you will be pleased to find that it lists all of the apps you have installed on your Mac.
+It makes uninstalling apps significantly easier since you do not have to browse your Applications folder.
+You can also arrange apps by the frequency of use, sort them by vendors like Adobe, or focus on specific categories, like apps from the App Store.

-When it scans for installed apps, CleanMyMac X automatically locates all the data, caches, and associated files that support each app.
+When it scans for installed apps, CleanMyMac automatically locates all the data, caches, and associated files that support each app.
 It can also find leftover files — those that were not removed when you uninstalled apps manually in the past.
-Besides, this app calculates how much space an app is taking up, including this extra system junk.
+And if you want to ensure that there are no malicious apps on your Mac, just run a scan using the Protection feature.

 Official website